PRIZM-Experiment/prizm-data-wrangling/README.md

 ##### Computing LST

 The `lst` method produces local sidereal time entries from the data's UTC Unix timestamps.
-These entries are stored as `lst_sys_start` and `lst_sys_stop` under the instrument and channel keys provided by the user.
+These entries are labeled `lst_sys_start` and `lst_sys_stop`, and stored under the instrument and channel keys provided by the user.
 ```python
 data.lst(instruments=['100MHz'], channels=['EW', 'NS'])
 ```